NHSDigital/prescriptionsforpatients/README.md

 This is an API for accessing prescription information.

-- `packages/authz/` Deals with authorisation to the API.
 - `packages/getMyPrescriptions/` Get prescription details.
 - `packages/splunkProcessor/` Processes CloudWatch logs for Splunk.
 - `packages/sandbox/` Returns [static data](./packages/specification/examples/GetMyPrescriptions/Bundle/success.json) from the Sandbox